andreasmhallberg/readingnotes/README.md

 See also [Keywords](#keywords) below.

-For bibtex references, see the file [`bibliotek.bib`](https://github.com/andreasmhallberg/mylatexstuff/blob/master/bibliotek.bib) in the [`mylatexstuff`](https://github.com/andreasmhallberg/mylatexstuff) repo.
+For bibtex references, see the file [`bibliotek.bib`](https://github.com/andreasmhallberg/dotfile/mylatexstuff/blob/master/bibliotek.bib) in the [`dotfiles` repo](https://github.com/andreasmhallberg/dotfiles).
 This is my general bibtex database where I dump all references without any particular order.
 The format of the citation key here is
 `<first author>_<first word in title>_<year>`

 ## Searching